2011 State of the Union Address

 The 2011 State of the Union Address was given by the 44th president of the United States, Barack Obama, on January 25, 2011, at 9:00 p.m.
 EST, in the chamber of the United States House of Representatives to the 112th United States Congress.
 It was Obama's second State of the Union Address and his third speech to a joint session of the United States Congress.
 Presiding over this joint session was the House speaker, John Boehner, accompanied by Joe Biden, the vice president, in his capacity as the president of the Senate.

 It was the first address to a Republican-controlled Congress since 2006.
-It was also the first to be simulcast online as an "enhanced version" featuring accompanying graphics for key points of the address, a style which would be replicated throughout Obama's subsequent State of the Union addresses.
+It was also the first to be simulcast online as an "enhanced version" featuring accompanying graphics for key points of the address, a style that would be replicated throughout Obama's subsequent State of the Union addresses.

-In this joint session Obama outlined his “vision for an America that’s more determined, more competitive, better positioned for the future—an America where we out-innovate, we out-educate, we out-build the rest of the world; where we take responsibility for our deficits; where we reform our government to meet the demands of a new age.”
+In this joint session Obama outlined his "vision for an America that's more determined, more competitive, better positioned for the future—an America where we out-innovate, we out-educate, we out-build the rest of the world; where we take responsibility for our deficits; where we reform our government to meet the demands of a new age."